What's the ideal temperature for my wine?

 How much you need to chill a white wine depends on the style of the wine: if it’s seen oak-aging, it’ll need to be warmer than wines aged in stainless steel.

-Sparkling wines (of any sort, from Prosecco to Champagne) are best served between 6 and 10 ̊C – any warmer, and the bubbles can feel frothy and unpleasant on the palate.
+- Sparkling wines (of any sort, from Prosecco to Champagne) are best served between 6 and 10 ̊C – any warmer, and the bubbles can feel frothy and unpleasant on the palate.
+These are best kept in an ice bucket - fill 2/3 of ice, 1/3 water.

-Rosé wines should be treated like a fuller bodied white: serve chilled, but still warm enough to enjoy their juicy fruity notes.
+- Rosé wines should be treated like a fuller bodied white: serve chilled, but warm enough to enjoy the juicy fruity notes.
+As Kathleen Van den Burghe from Chateau de Minière says about her rosé "Don't keep rosé on ice - let it warm up a little to enjoy all the aromas"

-Red wines were traditionally served “at room temperature”, but that only applies if you live in a drafty Victorian house with fireplaces in every room.
+- Red wines were traditionally served “at room temperature”, but that only applies if you live in a drafty Victorian house with fireplaces in every room.
 Nowadays our homes are heated way over the 18 ̊C that these wines really shine at.
 In fact, really light bodied reds with low tannins, such as Beaujolais, Lagrein or (unoaked) Pinot Noir will really appreciate being served around 14 ̊C. The more prominent the tannins, the higher the temperature needs to be.
 Tannins (the parts that make your gums feel rough) don’t like the cold and will feel harsher if the wine is too cool.
 Let the wine get too warm though and the alcohol will risk taking over the show.
+As a guide, if the room is over 24 degrees - you'll need to chill your wine some way this can be done by putting some cold water in a bucket with a handful of ice, the cool water will bring down the temperature just enough.

-Dessert wines…if you have a bottle of sweet dessert wine, whether it’s a Vin Santo, Sauternes, Passito, or Beerenauslese, do you chill it?
+- Dessert wines…if you have a bottle of sweet dessert wine, whether it’s a Vin Santo, Sauternes, Passito, or Beerenauslese, do you chill it?
 Yes, please!
-Most sweet wines are at their best between 8-12 ̊C. The acidity is brought to the fore by chilling the wine, which nicely balances out the sweetness of the wine.
-If it's too cold though you'll miss the vast fruity, nutty aroma spectrum that makes these types of wines so special.
+Most sweet wines are at their best between 8-12 ̊C which means putting them in the fridge for several hours and then leaving them out for about an hour to warm up.
+By chilling the wine, the acidity feels higher which balances the sweetness of the wine.
+Serve too cold and you'll miss the vast fruity, nutty aroma spectrum that makes these types of wines so special!

 Next step : see our tips on how to get wine cool fast.